CHLoschen/CHLoschen.github.io/index.md

 Hello and welcome to my blog.
-I like to understand the world around me and I am a lifelong learner, even if sometimes its hard to keep up and not to feel like a prehistoric human being.
+I am curious and I like to understand the world around me, in a sense I like to evolve in order not to feel like a prehistoric human being.
 Besides, I am located close to the famous Neandert(h)al.